Adldap2/Adldap2-Laravel/README.md

     <input type="text" name="samaccountname" />

     <input type="password" name="password" />

+You'll also need to add the following to your AuthController if you're not overriding the default postLogin method.

+	protected $username = 'samaccountname';

 All this name represents, is how Adldap discovers the user trying to login.
 The actual authentication is done with the `login_attribute` inside your `config/adldap_auth.php` file.